raianeyahiaoui/ResNet50-Image-Classification/README.md

 The dataset used is **UBIRIS V2**, a visible-wavelength iris image dataset often used in biometric and computer vision research.

+🧪 Usage
+To train the model using ResNet50:

+bash
+Copier
+Modifier
+python resnet50_train.py
+To train using the custom CNN:

+bash
+Copier
+Modifier
+python custom_cnn_train.py
+Modify paths and hyperparameters as needed in the scripts.

+📊 Results
+Training was conducted on the UBIRIS V2 dataset.
+Below are the achieved accuracies:

+🔹 ResNet50: ~92% accuracy

+🔹 Custom CNN: ~85% accuracy
 ## 🧰 Setup

 **Requirements:**